bokai-zhu/WINO/README.md

 * **Dirichlet Problems:** For pure Dirichlet conditions, WINO adopts a lifting strategy where the network predicts a homogeneous displacement component $w_h$ from the level-set field $\varphi_h$, boundary data $g_h$, and body force $f_h$.
 The discrete displacement is recovered via $u_h=\varphi_hw_h+g_h$.
 * **Neumann Problems:** For traction-driven Neumann settings, the identical operator backbone maps the level-set description $\varphi_h$, nominal loads $t_h$, and body forces $f_h$ to the displacement $u_h$.
 Additionally, it predicts the auxiliary variables ($y_h, p_h$) required to close the weak formulation on cut cells.

-### Loss Function Formulation

-WINO avoids the instability of high-order strong-form derivatives by employing an integration-based approach:

-* **Momentum Residual:** Evaluated using weak-form integrals over the unchanged rectangular mesh via Gaussian quadrature.
-* **Auxiliary Constraints:** Imposed via squared strong-form residuals on intersected elements.
-* **Total Loss:** Training is governed by minimizing the sum of these components: $\mathcal{L}_{total}=\mathcal{L}_{weak}+\mathcal{L}_{sq}$.

----

-## 🚀 Neural Operator Warm Starts (NOWS)

-Solving hyperelastic PDEs often demands computationally expensive Newton-Krylov iterations.
-WINO alleviates this by providing a highly accurate starting guess in a matter of milliseconds.

-By injecting WINO's discrete output fields as the initial Newton iterate $U^{(0)}$, the NOWS framework dramatically decreases the required outer Newton iterations and inner Krylov (e.g., GMRES or CG) steps.
-Crucially, this requires zero modifications to the underlying finite element discretization or the iterative algorithms themselves.

----

 ## 📊 Benchmarks

 The WINO framework was rigorously validated on a variety of hyperelasticity configurations using the compressible Neo-Hookean constitutive model.